skyonedot/DailyPhoto/readme.md

 - If a face is detected in any photo during these time slots, the program will skip the remaining captures for that day.
 - For detailed implementation logic, please refer to the `main.py` file.
 - All successfully captured photos are saved in the `$HOME/Pictures/DailyPhoto/Photos` directory, organized by date.
+- Both output logs and error logs are located in the `${HOME}/Pictures/DailyPhoto/` directory.